THE CHURCH GARDEN

 The St Paul's Church Garden is for everyone!
 Over several years this popular and well-used space had become rather overgrown, with parts of it hidden by dense vegetation.
 But bit by bit, the congregation and several kind neighbours have been working hard to restore the garden to its full potential and open it up to all members of our community.

 Chiswick Flower Market has recently given St Paul's a generous grant of £3,000 to be used in our ongoing programme of upgrading the garden.
-We replaced most of the fence around the garden a few years ago, and this new grant will enable us to finish that part of the project.
-It will make the garden secure and closed for our younger visitors and enable parents to relax, knowing little ones are safe, while maintaining a sense of place.
+We replaced most of the fence around the garden a few years ago, and this new grant has enabled us to finish that part of the project.
+You can see the new fence and gate below.
+It makes the garden secure for small children, while retaining a sense of connection between the two areas of garden beside the church, so that our younger visitors and their parents can relax, knowing everyone is safe.

 We have received many donations of plants and shrubs, but perhaps more importantly, donations of time.
 Old and young have come together to tend the garden and to make it a calm and restorative place again.
 Members of the congregation have recut the edges of the flower beds and planned the placing of the plants and bushes we have received.
 Ultimately, we hope the beds will become a haven for birds and insects, while offering visitors a sensory experience with rustling, scented and many textured plants.